-The system maintains a working pressure automatically with the assistance of a hydraulic accumulator, which is why the pump does not need to be shut after use.
+The system maintains a working pressure automatically, which is why the pump does not need to be shut after use.

-Switch the system off when leaving your boat.
+Switch the system off when leaving the boat.
 Do not forget to check filter in the pump regularly.

 The dealer is responsible for disinfecting the fresh water tank before sale.